WalletScrutiny/WalletScrutinyCom/_android/com.metallicus.protonwallet.md

 ## Verdict

 We checked the repository of the [Proton on Github](https://github.com/ProtonProtocol/) but was unable to find the source code for the Android App.
-Pending evaluation, our tentative verdict details a self-custodial app with no source code.
+Our verdict details a self-custodial app with **no source code.**